BenceLovas/beo-surface/README.md

   - I guess if employee's skill ranking is weighted the most then the skill's employee rank is just switching people in the same shift if necessary after the schedule has been created we are gucci
   - First only have skill ranking for employees and we'll see

+- pick colors for skills
+  - 10 predefined colors
+  - one tint icon
+    - on click
+      - input fields shrinks
+      - small color 'balls' appear from the icon - slide out from beneath it
+  - add color indicators where I display skills - if possible

 - display somehow when a skill is removed from a employee by deleting the skill itself
 - take printscreens of versions and upload it to the repo - sometimes it happens that I overdo something when I watch the UI too much